Generic Name: anagrelide (an-AG-re-lide)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Back pain; cough; diarrhea; dizziness; drowsiness; gas; general body discomfort; headache; joint or muscle weakness; loss of appetite; nausea; stomach pain; tiredness; upset stomach; vomiting; weakness.
+Back pain; cough; diarrhea; dizziness; gas; general body discomfort; headache; loss of appetite; nausea; stomach pain; upset stomach; vomiting; weakness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blood in the urine, stools, or vomit; changes in vision; chest pain, especially if sharp or crushing; decreased urination; depression; easy bruising or bleeding; fainting; fast or irregular heartbeat; flu-like symptoms (eg, sore throat, fever, or chills); memory loss; mental or mood changes; numbness or tingling of your skin or of an arm or leg; one-sided weakness; pounding in the chest; seizures; severe stomach pain; sudden leg pain; sudden, severe headache, vomiting, dizziness, or fainting; shortness of breath; swelling of the hands, legs, or feet; trouble urinating; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black, tarry, or bloody stools; bloody or dark urine; change in the amount of urine produced; changes in vision; chest pain; confusion; decreased urination; fainting; fast or irregular heartbeat; flu-like symptoms (eg, sore throat, fever, or chills); flushing; memory problems; mental or mood changes (eg, depression); one-sided weakness; pale stools; pounding in the chest; seizures; severe or persistent headache, vomiting, or dizziness; severe stomach pain; shortness of breath; slurred speech; swelling of the hands, legs, or feet; trouble urinating; unusual bruising or bleeding; unusual sweating; unusual tiredness; vomit that looks like coffee grounds; yellowing of the skin or eyes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.